Dre Campbell Farm

 14. Repellent Plants

-There are certain plants that repel earwig insects from your garden.
+Certain plants repel earwigs from your garden.
 These include garlic, bay leaves, peppermint, and wormwood.
-Use these as companion plants or make pest-repellent concoctions out of them.

-Additionally, planting herbs and flowering plants such as calendula, fennel, alyssum, and dill will attract the tachinid fly — earwigs’ greatest enemy.
+Also, planting herbs and flowers like calendula, fennel, alyssum, and dill will likely attract the tachinid fly.
+It is the earwigs’ greatest enemy.

-Pyrethrins and Azadirachtin are ingredients in this natural insecticide.
-The product breaks down in sunlight and you can use it on most fruits and vegetables.
+Pyrethrins and azadirachtin are the main ingredients in this natural insecticide.
+You can use it on most fruit and vegetable crops.

 Takeaway

-Whether you call it an ear wick bug, ear wings bug, scissor bug, or pincher bug, the earwig is an unsightly insect that can do a great deal of damage and will infest not only your garden but your home as well.
+Whether you call it an ear wick bug, an ear wings bug, a scissor bug, or a pincher bug, the earwig is an insect that can cause damage to your plants.
+Earwigs may also become pests in your home.

-Using one or more of the control methods listed above will help in getting rid of them naturally.
+Using one or more of the control methods listed above will help to control them naturally.

 Add comment